smalot/bootstrap-datetimepicker/README.md

 [Demo page](http://www.malot.fr/bootstrap-datetimepicker/demo.php)

-# Project forked

-This project is a fork of [bootstrap-datepicker project](https://github.com/smalot/bootstrap-datetimepicker).

 # Contribute

 Before creating an issue/pull request, please for [this](https://jsfiddle.net/AuspeXeu/sqwwcjzu/2/) jsFiddle and create a working example of your problem.